 Simple English definitions for legal terms

-Read a random definition: gang
+Read a random definition: valid contract

 The burden of production is when someone has to provide enough evidence to support what they are saying.
 This is important during a trial because it helps the judge and jury decide who is right.
 If someone doesn't provide enough evidence, the judge can dismiss the case.
 The burden of production is also called the "burden of going forward with evidence" or "production burden."